 General Next Steps for Deposited StudentsWorcester

 Our Orientation program, MCPHS Connect, provides incoming students the opportunity to engage with their peers and learn about all the resources MCPHS has to offer.
-MCPHS Connect is a required, hybrid program that includes a self-paced online module that launches mid May, and an in-person half day program session on August 30th or 31st (date will be assigned based on program).
+MCPHS Connect is a required, hybrid program that includes a self-paced online module and in-person session.

 Questions about Orientation may be directed to mcphs.orientationWor-Man@mcphs.edu.